bmw-software-engineering/lobster/docs/schemas.md

 * *fail* if the test was run and it failed
 * *not run* if the test was not run for any reason

+If the status is not explicitly set, then LOBSTER will assume it is "ok".
+This makes sense because in a modern workflow you should have pre-commit checks in your repo that block a commit where the tests fail (hence we don't need to explicitly get the test status in LOBSTER since it must always be OK).

 ## Report

 The report schema is currently internal to LOBSTER.